roipeker/flutter_translation_sheet/README.md

 **fts** will try to keep the local input and the remote sheet in sync, and automatically generate the locales for you every time you run it.

+You can leave a terminal open and use the `run` command while listening for file changes in your master strings folder, or your *trconfig.yaml*:
+`fts run --watch`.
+You can exit the watch with `q` and then press `Enter`.

+⚠️ **Warning**:
+> Watch out how often you modify the files and save them.
+Remember that your Google service account has [usage limits](https://developers.google.com/sheets/api/reference/limits).

 After a while of not using it, Google Sheet performance slow down on every request, so it might take a little longer to get the output generated.
 Once it warms up (run 1 time) the sync performance is pretty solid.

 ```bash
 fts fetch